Certora/Documentation/docs/ref-manual/portal/secrets.md

 in the `TarName/input/.certora_config` directory (the file names will be changed).

-Zip Outputs cannot be downloaded unless you have logged in to the portal with an appropriately authorized key.
+The zip output cannot be downloaded unless you have logged in to the portal with an appropriately authorized key.
+If you receive a "Forbidden" error message, [log in][using.md] to the main Certora Portal page with your Certora key.